c3g/mhcut-browser/README.md

 ##### Postgres

-MHcut Browser uses Postgres as a database in order to efficiently perform complex queries on the data.
+MHcut Browser uses Postgres as a database software in order to efficiently perform complex queries on the data.

 To install Postgres, use the following command: